wavesplatform/ledger-app-waves/README.md

 # Introduction

-This is a proof-of concept Ledger Nano S wallet app for Waves platform.
+This is a Ledger Nano S wallet app for Waves platform.

 Special thanks to Jean Passot and Oto from the Ledger team, Jake Bordens from the Ledger/Birst community for their support and advices.